-This recommendation supersedes the CADTH Canadian Drug Expert Committee (CDEC) recommendation for this drug and indication dated November 15, 2013.
+This recommendation supersedes the CADTH Canadian Drug Expert Committee (CDEC) recommendation for this drug and indication dated November 22, 2017.

-Recommendation:
+Recommendation

-The CADTH Canadian Drug Expert Committee (CDEC) recommends that ulipristal acetate be reimbursed for the treatment of moderate to severe signs and symptoms of uterine fibroids in adult women of reproductive age who are eligible for surgery, and the intermittent treatment of moderate to severe signs and symptoms of uterine fibroids in adult women of reproductive age, with the duration of each treatment course being three months, if the following conditions are met:
+The CADTH Canadian Drug Expert Committee (CDEC) recommends that ulipristal acetate should be reimbursed for the following indications:

+- 1. Preoperative treatment of moderate-to-severe signs and symptoms of uterine fibroids in adult women of reproductive age. - 2.
+Intermittent treatment of moderate-to-severe signs and symptoms of uterine fibroids in adult women of reproductive age who are not eligible for surgery, with the duration of each treatment course being three months.

-Conditions:
+Conditions for Reimbursement

+Prescribing conditions:

-- The patient is under the care of an obstetrician/gynecologist. - Treatment should be limited to a maximum of four courses of therapy.
+- The patient is under the care of an obstetrician/gynecologist. - Treatment should be limited to a maximum of four courses of therapy. - Patients receiving ulipristal acetate should have their liver function tests monitored before, during, and after treatment.

-Reasons for the Recommendation:
+Reasons for the Recommendation

-- In two trials reviewed in the original submission of ulipristal acetate for the treatment of uterine fibroids (PEARL I and PEARL II), one three-month treatment course of ulipristal acetate was shown to be superior to placebo and noninferior to leuprolide acetate for decreasing menstrual bleeding in patients with uterine fibroids. - 2.
-Results from one double-blind, multi-centre, randomized, dose-controlled trial (PEARL IV; N = 451) in premenopausal women with uterine fibroids indicated that after four courses of treatment with ulipristal acetate, 49% of patients achieved amenorrhea.
-Patients also experienced a reduction in pictorial blood-loss assessment chart score and a reduction in median fibroid size from baseline.
+- 1. In two trials reviewed in the original submission of ulipristal acetate for the treatment of uterine fibroids (PEARL I and PEARL II), one three-month treatment course of ulipristal acetate was shown to be superior to placebo and noninferior to leuprolide acetate for decreasing menstrual bleeding in patients with uterine fibroids. - 2.
+Results from one double-blind, multi-centre, randomized, dose-controlled trial (PEARL IV; N = 451) in premenopausal women with uterine fibroids indicated that, after four courses of treatment with ulipristal acetate, 49% of patients achieved amenorrhea.
+Patients also experienced a reduction in pictorial blood loss assessment chart score and a reduction in median fibroid size from baseline.
 No major safety concerns were reported in PEARL IV, and the safety profile was similar to what was reported in the PEARL I and PEARL II trials. - 3.
-The efficacy and safety of ulipristal acetate beyond four courses of treatment is uncertain.
+The efficacy and safety of ulipristal acetate beyond four courses of treatment is uncertain. - 4.
+A safety review by Health Canada in January 2019 concluded that there may be an association between ulipristal acetate and serious liver injury.
+As a result, the Health Canada indication was altered: ulipristal acetate is now contraindicated in patients with a history of, or active, liver disease.
+Health Canada also restricted the intermittent use of ulipristal to women of child-bearing age who are not eligible for surgery.